arielchuri/forglory/crystalcastles.md

 Health Points, disease resistance, poison resistance.
 Health pips and dice are removed as the character takes damage.
 A single health die is recovered upon a nights rest.

-#### Style Dice
-Style is a pool of meta currency that can be used to enhance a roll.
-Style maybe earned through using your character's _dooms_ or by pleasing your patron.

 ### [charactersheet.md](charactersheet.md)

 ### Dooms
 Every great hero has flaws.
-Every time you use you doom to effect the story, you earn a point of temporary luck.
+Every time you use you doom to effect the story, the patron may award you with a die to add to any roll.

  1. Phobia Snakes, heights, small spaces, outdoors
  2. OCD